-Who will have to comply?
+Who will have to comply with MTD ITSA?

-All unincorporated businesses and individual landlords with annual business or property income exceeding £10,000 will have to comply with the MTD rules.
+Unincorporated businesses and individual landlords with annual business and/or property income exceeding £10,000 will have to comply with the MTD ITSA rules.
 The MTD turnover threshold will apply across all businesses operated by an individual.